lgelmi/AndroidBasicNanoDegree_Project1/README.md

 * I changed the app icon
 * I removed the action bar (that doesn't actually have any purpose in this case)
 * I associated drawables with some TextView to identify their purpose.
-* I autolinked what I could.
+* I autolinked what I could (which doesn't mean they point to anything real though :smirk:).